reneeonque/gentrification-data/README.md

 ## Data

-This analysis uses active and inactive licensing data.
+This analysis uses active and inactive licensing data, as well as pre-foreclosure and foreclosure records, from 2018 to 2021.

 The spreadsheets come from the following sources: